The Path to N$^3$LO Parton Distributions: N LO partonic cross-sections

 In the high-energy limit, the coefficient function contains logarithmically enhanced terms of the form $\alpha_s^n \ln^m x$ with $m\le n-2$, which are determined at all orders through small-$x$ resummation at the LL level~\cite{Catani:1990eg}, from which the N$^3$LO expansion can be extracted~\cite{Kawamura:2012cr}.
 This result can be further improved~\cite{Laurenti:2024anf,bbl2023} by including a particular class of NLL terms related to NLL perturbative evolution and the running of the coupling.
 In the approach of Refs.~\cite{Laurenti:2024anf,bbl2023} the high-energy contributions are combined into $C_{i,k}^{(3),{\rm asy}}$ with the asymptotic $Q^2 \gg m_h^2$ limit of the coefficient function in the decoupling scheme~\cite{Bierenbaum:2008yu,Bierenbaum:2009mv,Ablinger:2010ty, Ablinger:2014vwa,Ablinger:2014nga,Behring:2014eya}, while subtracting overlap terms.
 This ensures that in the $Q^2 \gg m_h^2$ limit, the structure function, computed from $C_{i,k}^{(3),{\rm asy}}$ combined with decoupling-scheme PDFs, coincides with the structure function computed in the limit in which the heavy quark mass is neglected and the heavy quark is treated as a massless parton.
 However, the asymptotic limit can only be determined approximately since in particular some of the matching conditions are not fully known.

 The interpolating functions, used to combine the two contributions in Eq.~(\ref{eq:massive_cf}), are chosen to satisfy the requirements

 which ensure that the threshold contribution vanishes in the small-$x$ limit and conversely.
 This guarantees that the approximation Eq.~(\ref{eq:massive_cf}) is reliable in a broad kinematic range in the $(x,Q^2)$ plane: $C_{i,k}^{(3),{\rm asy}}$ reproduces the massless limit for large $Q^2$ values and for all values of $x$, including the small-$x$ limit, while $C_{i,k}^{(3),{\rm thr}}$ describes the threshold limit, with $x$ close to $x_{\rm max}$.
 An uncertainty on the approximate coefficient function can be constructed varying the functional form of the interpolating functions, as well as that of terms which are not fully known.
-This includes the NLL small-$x$ resummation, the matching functions that enter the asymptotic high $Q^2$ limit and constant (i.e.\ $\beta$-independent) terms in the threshold limit.
-This uncertainty vanishes in the $x\to x_{\rm max}$ limit, for which the exact known limit is reproduced, and becomes larger in the intermediate $\eta$ region.
-We refer to Ref.~\cite{Laurenti:2024anf} for a detailed discussion of the construction of this uncertainty.
+This includes the NLL small-$x$ resummation and the matching functions that enter the asymptotic high $Q^2$ limit.
+This uncertainty vanishes in the $x\to x_{\rm max}$ limit, for which the exact known limit is reproduced (with a fixed choice for the unknown constant $\beta$-independent terms), and becomes larger in the intermediate $\eta$ region.
+The interpolating functions and their uncertainties are optimized by using the same methodology at NNLO, where the full result is known.
+We refer to Ref.~\cite{Laurenti:2024anf} for a detailed discussion of this construction.

-As a validation of this approximation, in Fig.~\ref{fig:massive_nnlo_bench} we compare a NNLO approximation constructed using the same methodology to the exact result for the massive gluon-initiated coefficient function $x C_{2,g}^{(2)}(\eta)$, expressed in terms of the variable \be \eta= \frac{Q^2(1-x)}{4m_h^2x}-1 \, . \ee Results are shown for two different values of the $Q^2/m_h^2$ ratio, close to threshold and at higher scales.
+This optimized approximation at NNLO is shown in Fig.~\ref{fig:massive_nnlo_bench}, where we compare it to the exact result for the massive gluon-initiated coefficient function $x C_{2,g}^{(2)}(\eta)$, expressed in terms of the variable \be \eta= \frac{Q^2(1-x)}{4m_h^2x}-1 \, . \ee Results are shown for two different values of the $Q^2/m_h^2$ ratio, close to threshold and at higher scales.
 Note that $\eta \to 0$ corresponds to $x\to x_{\rm max}$ (threshold limit), while $\eta \to \infty$ corresponds to either $Q^2/m_h^2 \to \infty$ for fixed $x$ (asymptotic limit), or $x\to 0$ for fixed $Q^2$ (high-energy limit).
 In this case the uncertainty band is obtained by varying the interpolating functions only.